-The TOE consists of at least one Cisco Secure Firewall device (Cisco Secure Firewall 4200 series) running the FTD software and one or more physical FMC devices running the FMC software or virtual devices running FMCv software as specified in Section 1.5 below.
+The TOE consists of at least one Cisco Secure Firewall 3100 Series Appliance running the FTD software and one or more physical FMC devices running the FMC software or virtual devices running FMCv software as specified in Section 1.5 below.
 Each instantiation of the TOE has two or more network interfaces and is able to filter IP traffic to and through those interfaces.